ibauk/sm3/help/rpsettings.md

 1-9 = reclaims of bonuses disallowed after next bonus claimed.
 The number used is the reject code to be applied.
 When a non-zero code is used here, all claims with that decision code will be disregarded by the scoring system.

+*ignoreClaimDecisionCode*
+: Default is '9'.
+Claims with a Decision of this value will be excluded from scoring.
+It's used where claims are disallowed (perhaps for being out of time) rather than scored as rejected.

 ### Presentation
 *claimsReloadEBC*
 : Number of seconds between refreshes of EBC list